AbdulRahmanAlHamali/pdt/README.rst

 web server.
 Use ``build/wsgi.py`` file as WSGI script.

 There is one important thing to remember.
 Django serves media (static) files only in development mode.
-For running Rietveld in a production environment, you need to setup your web-server to serve the /static/ alias directly from the ``./build/static`` folder.
+For running PDT in a production environment, you need to setup your web-server to serve the /static/ alias directly from the ``./build/static`` folder.

 Here is the tutorial for deployment with `uwsgi <https://docs.djangoproject.com/en/1.7/howto/deployment/wsgi/uwsgi/>`_